yariksav/vue-google-places/README.md

     @placechanged="onPlaceChanged"
   />
 ```
-> To implement this module in other framework - welcome to contribute!
+> To implement this module in other frameworks - welcome to contribute!
 Please use VuetifyGooglePlaces as template

 ## Props